saksham2001/AgriHero/README.md

 # AgriHero

+*NOTE*
+The Project is still in progress and all the code files are not aviablable on github yet.

 ## Project Abstract

 Our project idea is to create an application which will act as a hub for the agricultural activities of a region.